-British Council Nepal hosted the Languages in Education Symposium in collaboration with the Language Commission on 23 January 2018 at Hotel Shanker, Lazinpath.
-The event brought together policy makers, planners, administrators, teachers, students, NGO and private sector and development partners to share different perspectives on the role of languages in the education system of Nepal.
+British Council Nepal hosted the Languages in Education Symposium in collaboration with the Language Commission on 23 January 2018 at Hotel Shanker, Lazimpath.
+The event brought together policymakers, planners, administrators, teachers, students, NGO and private sector and development partners to share different perspectives on the role of languages in the education system of Nepal.
 With the change to the federal structure of government, provincial and local governments will now have the power to make decisions on key issues in education and will potentially be considering the question of medium of instruction in schools.
-At the same time, languages of education have been identified as one of the 10 key priority areas on the School Sector Development Plan (SSDP).
+At the same time, languages of education have been identified as one of the 10 key priority areas of the School Sector Development Plan (SSDP).
 With these changes and priorities, we see both challenges and great opportunities for schools in the country.

-The British Ambassor to Nepal HE Richard Morris while launching the programme said “The Government of Nepal is publicly committed to improving quality, equity and inclusion in education – most recently through Schools Sector Development Plan (SSDP)(2016 – 2023).
+The British Ambassador to Nepal HE Richard Morris while launching the programme said “The Government of Nepal is publicly committed to improving quality, equity and inclusion in education – most recently through Schools Sector Development Plan (SSDP)(2016 – 2023).
 The British Government representatives in Nepal, and the British Council, are committed to working in partnership with GoN to help them achieve these goals.
 The changing nature of the Nepal political system – the creation of the new federal structure - means that this is a good time to reflect on the journey to reaching these aspirations”.

-Dr. Lava D Awasthi, Chairperson, Language Commission started the programme with a presentation on the mandate, current activities and future roadmap of Language Commission in Nepal.
+Dr. Lava D Awasthi, Chairperson, Language Commission started the programme with a presentation on the mandate, current activities and future roadmap of the Language Commission in Nepal.
 He said “Our new constitution states that every Nepali citizen should be treated equally so our education system should not rank citizens in any way.
 Our diverse languages all our country should be a reason for us to nurture and celebrate our diversity”.
 He also added that “Knowledge and learning should be the centre of our education system and not limited to language learning.
 If we follow knowledge then language learning will come with it.
 English Language Teaching in Nepal, edited by David Hayes” a publication by British Council was launched and the British Council’s global position paper on English Language and Medium Instruction was also presented at the occasion."

 Rhona Brown, Head of Programmes, British Council Nepal said “We are really excited to be able to host this Language in Education event in collaboration with the Language Commission.
 In Nepal, this is such a vast and complex subject that to have so many experts, advisors and practitioners together is a fantastic opportunity to really try and get to grips with some of the key issues.
 In particular, I hope we were able to explore some of the critical questions around medium of instruction that can have such an impact on student learning.”